nelson-n/cs-math-nn/README.md

 This section contains notes and exercises for learning multiple high level programming languages.
 This knowledge is derived mainly from a few excellent books.

 **/Python/FluentPython.py**
 * :heavy_check_mark: Notes on the book *Fluent Python* by Luciano Ramalho.
 This 700 page book provides an in-depth understanding of Python 3 that covers all of the fundamental Python data types, the methods and OOP system that underpins Python, and the programming tradeoffs present in the Python language.
 These notes follow the text of the book closely.
-A pdf copy of *Fluent Python* may be found [here](https://github.com/hiddenJuliet/pythondocument/blob/master/Fluent%20Python.pdf).
+A pdf copy of *Fluent Python* may be found at [Fluent Python](https://github.com/hiddenJuliet/pythondocument/blob/master/Fluent%20Python.pdf).

 **/Python/TimeComparison.py**
 * :heavy_check_mark: General script for comparing the speed of various Python functions and methods.
 Used to explore how and why certain implementations are faster than others.

 **/R/AdvancedR.R**
 * :heavy_check_mark: Notes on the book *Advanced R* by Hadley Wickham.
 This book focuses on advanced topics in the R language as well as how the R language works under the surface.
 Topics covered in the book include memory use, functional programming, the multiple OOP systems in R, and metaprogramming.
-After reading this book, one will have an advanced understanding of how code actually executes in R with knowledge of method dispatch, memory allocation, multithreading, and when the R language calls code written in C. The full book may be found [here](https://adv-r.hadley.nz/).
+After reading this book, one will have an advanced understanding of how code actually executes in R with knowledge of method dispatch, memory allocation, multithreading, and when the R language calls code written in C. The full book may be found at [Advanced R](https://adv-r.hadley.nz/).

 ## Parallel Computing